-Concurrently with our focus groups and interviews, we surveyed 90 participants with chronic diseases, all of whom have experience using mHealth applications.
-Their detailed demographic information is summarised in Table \ref{tab:surveydemographics}.
+Concurrently with focus group and interview studies, we surveyed 90 participants with chronic diseases, all of whom have experience using mHealth applications.
+Their detailed demographic information is summarized in Table \ref{tab:surveydemographics}.
 Most of the participants identified as men (56\%), between the ages of 18 and 74.
-In particular, the age group of 25-34 constituted the largest group, comprising about 33\% of the total participants.
+In particular, the 25-34 age group constituted the largest group, comprising about 33\% of all participants.
 There was representation from older age groups, with 16\% of participants over 55 years of age and 21\% between 35 and 44 years of age.
-Geographically, our survey captured responses from a diverse set of countries, with approximately half of the responses originating from Australia.
+Geographically, our survey captured responses from a diverse set of countries, with approximately half of the responses coming from Australia.
 China and the USA are also significant contributors, accounting for 23\% and 13\% of the responses, respectively.
 In terms of educational background, a bachelor's degree is the most common attainment (44\%), followed by 34\% with education levels below a bachelor's degree and 21\% with higher degrees, such as master's or doctorate degrees.